HIV-hero-image-TA-HIV.jpgHiv-HeroBanner-Desktop

 We know it will take more than medicine alone to end the HIV epidemic for everyone, everywhere.

 Today we are one of the largest private funders of non-profit HIV programs in the world.
-However, our work isn’t done until we have positively impacted the lives of all the people and communities impacted by HIV.
+However, our work won’t be complete until we have helped to improve the lives of all the people and communities impacted by HIV.

 Our Impact to Date